 Table of Contents

-Whether you’re hosting a holiday celebration or a special Sunday dinner, this prime rib recipe is a smart choice for a main dish.
+Whether you’re hosting a holiday celebration or a special Sunday dinner, this standing rib roast recipe is a smart choice for a main dish.
 It includes a classic horseradish cream sauce to complement the meat’s rich, beefy flavor and pairs well with simple side dishes that can be made in advance for an easy, yet impressive menu.

 Notes From the MGC Kitchen